 - Start with less than recommended for the first week

-- Speak to your doctor if you are pregnant, breastfeeding, have autoimmune disease, or take any medications
+- Speak to your doctor if you are pregnant, breastfeeding, have an autoimmune disease, or take any medications

 - Stop taking at least 2 weeks before having surgery

 The company also lists these cautions and recommendations: